Motor Vehicle Accident Claims

 How much will my claim cost?
 Do you do "no win – no fee"?

 A. We offer “no win no fee” for these matters.
-This means that we do not charge you for our legal fees unless we are successful in obtaining compensation for you compensation.
+This means that we do not charge you for our legal fees unless we are successful in obtaining compensation for your claim.
 If your claim does not succeed we will not charge you legal fees.

 If you succeed in your claim, the insurer will ordinarily pay a large portion of your legal fees.